 Know that socializing is not really about exchanging valuable information.
 It’s more about having an enjoyable time together.
 Practice saying things even if they aren’t super clever, important, or valuable.

-2. Practice letting out your thoughts as long as they aren’t rude
+2. Practice letting your thoughts out

 Practice saying everything that’s on your mind as long as it’s not rude or ignorant.
 This can help you decide what to say and what not to say.